wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 You will learn:

-* How to create an Azure web app and a SQL Database using the [Azure preview portal](https://manage.windowsazure.cn/).
+* How to create an Azure web app and a SQL Database using the [Azure <!-- deleted by customization preview portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Management Portal](https://manage.windowsazure.cn/) <!-- keep by customization: end -->.
 Because PHP is enabled in Azure Websites by default, nothing special is required to run your PHP code.
 * How to publish and re-publish your application to Azure using Git.

 By following this tutorial, you will build a simple registration web application in PHP.
 The application will be hosted in an Azure Website.
 A screenshot of the completed application is below: